Wychwood Brewery: Hobgoblin

-Hobgoblin is the best-known and most popular beer brewed at Wychwood Brewery and was created by Chris Moss.
+Hobgoblin was the best-known and most popular beer brewed at Wychwood Brewery and was created by Chris Moss.
+It continues to be marketed in the wake of Wychwood Brewery's closure.
 It is 5.2% abv in bottles, 4.5% in cans and 4.5% (previously 5.0%, and before that 5.6%, and originally 6.5%) on cask, and is described by Wychwood as a "Ruby beer".
 Jeremy Moss, Wychwood's head brewer, describes the drink as "full bodied and well balanced with a chocolate toffee malt flavour, moderate bitterness and a distinctive fruity character with a ruby red glow".
 It was the first bottled beer in the UK to feature an illustrated label, as opposed to a simple text-based one, and it is currently the second best-selling bottled ale in the UK.

 During a meeting at the 2010 G-20 Toronto summit, Prime Minister David Cameron and President Barack Obama gave each other bottles of beer from their respective home towns/cities, with Cameron presenting Obama with twelve bottles of Hobgoblin, which is brewed in his Witney constituency.
 In return Obama gave Cameron 24 bottles of Goose Island beer, from Goose Island Brewery.
 The President remarked that he would drink his beer chilled, as opposed to the optimal room temperature (15.5 °C/59.9 °F) at which strong ale should be drunk, prompting Wychwood to create a T-shirt in their online store reading "What's the matter Obama, afraid you might taste something?".

 King Goblin

 King Goblin, essentially a stronger and more flavourful variety of Hobgoblin, is a 6.6% abv "Special Reserve" ale.
-To date it is available bottled in Asda, Sainsburys, Morrisons and Tesco supermarkets, Draeger's supermarkets in the US, in "Broken English" shops in Berlin, and on draught during "real ale" festivals at Wetherspoons pubs.
+To date it is still obtainable from the Marstons website.

 Brakspear

 Wychwood took over the brewing of the newly acquired Brakspear beers in October 2002.
 The new Brakspear brewery was integrated into an expansion of the Wychwood plant, and includes parts of the copper (boiling vessel), as well as some of the fermenting vessels which themselves had been refurbished at Henley.
-There is only one brewhouse at Witney but two separate fermenting rooms for the separate Wychwood and Brakspear beers.
-The Brakspear beers are still brewed in Witney by Wychwood and not in Henley, where the original brewery site has been converted into a boutique hotel.
+There was only one brewhouse at Witney but two separate fermenting rooms for the separate Wychwood and Brakspear beers.
+The original Brakspear brewery site in Henley was converted into a boutique hotel.

 Hatherwood

-Using the name Hatherwood Brewery, Wychwood brews beers exclusively for the supermarket Lidl.
+Using the name Hatherwood Brewery, Wychwood brewed beers exclusively for the supermarket Lidl.
 These include: